KRnils/RPSLS/README.md

 Welcome to RPSLS, here you can play the game Rock, Paper, Scissors, Lizard, Spock.
 The rules are simple, just like Rock paper scissors but with lizards and Spock.

-"Scissors cuts Paper
-Paper covers Rock
-Rock crushes Lizard
-Lizard poisons Spock
-Spock smashes Scissors
-Scissors decapitates Lizard
-Lizard eats Paper
-Paper disproves Spock
-Spock vaporizes Rock
-(and as it always has) Rock crushes Scissors"

 ![amiresponsive result]()

 ## Introduction

 RPSLS is a web application that lets users enjoy a chance-based, single-user game against the computer online.
 RPSLS is based on the classic Rock Paper Scissors with added options.
-Users can pick a card to play it.
+Users can pick a card to play.
 They can do so multiple rounds with the score recorded and displayed.
+A game consists of 5 rounds, after 5 rounds a winner is declared.

+The winner is decided according to these rules:
+* Scissors cuts Paper
+* Paper covers Rock
+* Rock crushes Lizard
+* Lizard poisons Spock
+* Spock smashes Scissors
+* Scissors decapitates Lizard
+* Lizard eats Paper
+* Paper disproves Spock
+* Spock vaporizes Rock
+* Rock crushes Scissors

+For more information see this page from one of the originators [ROCK PAPER SCISSORS SPOCK LIZARD](http://www.samkass.com/theories/RPSSL.html)

 ## Design